-Book your accommodations early if you’re planning to attend SIFF this year.
+Book your accommodations early if you’re planning to attend SIFF.
 Seattle hotels fill up quickly during the festival, and rates can be quite high.
 However, there are several affordable hotels located near the festival venues.
 Alternatively, you could consider renting a vacation or a hostel.

 Whether you’re a film buff or just looking for a unique travel experience, this film festival is worth checking out.
 Its affordable tickets and wide selection of films make it the perfect event for film lovers.

-If you want to catch all the big premieres and see the hottest films of the festival, then you will want to arrive early – around the first weekend of the festival.
+If you want to catch all the big premieres and see the hottest films of the festival, you will want to arrive early – around the festival’s first weekend.

-However, if you are more interested in seeing a wider variety of films and don’t mind missing out on the crowds, you may want to come later to the festival.
-The festival’s last week is typically when most of the smaller, more independent films are screened.
+However, if you are more interested in seeing a wider variety of films and don’t mind missing out on the crowds, you may want to come to the festival later.
+The festival’s last week is typically when most smaller, more independent films are screened.

 Seattle is famous for being the major port city in the Pacific Northwest region.
 The city is between Puget Sound and Lake Washington, providing stunning water, mountains, and skyline views.
 It is well known for its coffee, seafood, and many other attractions.
 Seattle is a popular destination for tourists and locals, with plenty to do and see.